AdaN6/PokeFight_frontend/README.md

 .
 Dynamically fetched information from the API, ensuring that users have access to the most up-to-date and accurate information available.
 .
 Easy navigation through the collection of Pokemon.

-# Credits
+# Technologies Used
 The Pokemon World Website was built using the following technologies:

-.
-NodeJS API
+- NodeJS API
-.
-ExpressJS
+- ExpressJS
-.
-React
+- React
-.
-Tailwind
+- Tailwind
-.
-The Pokemon World API was used to fetch the information on the Pokemon.
+- The Pokemon World API was used to fetch the information on the Pokemon.